Investing in the MQTT Community

 Published: August 26, 2020

-The successful adoption of MQTT is critical to the success of HiveMQ.
+The successful adoption of the MQTT protocol is critical to the success of HiveMQ.
 More people using MQTT means more business opportunities for HiveMQ.
 As the saying goes ‘rising tide lifts all boats’.

 For this reason, HiveMQ has decided to invest in the MQTT community.
 This past summer we took on two projects: 1) Update the MQTT logo, and 2) Modernize the mqtt.org web site.
 I am very proud to announce both projects have been completed and are ready for the MQTT community to view.